Digital-Grinnell/flet_easy_manage_digital_ingest/README.md

 The command sequence used to produce this repo is documented below.
 Because `flet-easy` still has references to `colors`, not `Colors`, I had to fork that repo, fix it, and then install it in a new VENV in this repo's parent directory using that corrected version.

-Also, note that `flet` and `flet-easy` are both installed in a VENV within the parent director, not in the repo itself.
+Also, note that `flet` and `flet-easy` are both installed in a VENV within the parent directory, not in the repo itself.
 This seems to be a necessary so that `fs init` and other `fs` commands work properly.

 Like so...